 Short Bio:

-Claude Burgoyne, MD is a Glaucoma clinician scientist, Van Buskirk Chair for Ophthalmic Research and Director of the Optic Nerve Head Research Laboratory at the Legacy Devers Eye Institute in Portland, Oregon.
-After an undergraduate Bachelor of Arts degree in Architecture and Medical School at the University of Minnesota, he pursued Ophthalmology residency training at the University of Pittsburgh and Glaucoma Fellowship training at the Wilmer Eye Institute at the Johns Hopkins Hospitals in Baltimore, MD.
+Claude Burgoyne, MD is a retired Glaucoma Clinician Scientist and Emeritus Van Buskirk Chair for Ophthalmic Research at the Legacy Devers Eye Institute in Portland, Oregon.
+After an undergraduate Bachelor of Arts degree in Architecture and Medical School at the University of Minnesota, he pursued Ophthalmology residency training at the University of Pittsburgh and Glaucoma Fellowship training at the Wilmer Eye Institute of the Johns Hopkins Hospitals in Baltimore, MD.
 For twelve years he was Director of Glaucoma Services at the LSU Eye Center in New Orleans before moving to Devers in 2005.
+At Devers, he was Director of the Optic Nerve Head Research Laboratory (ONHRL) from 2005 to 2023.

-For the past 20 years his laboratory has been NIH funded to study the effects of aging and experimental glaucoma on the neural and connective tissues of the monkey optic nerve head within 3D histomorphometric reconstructions.
-This work now extends to studying the cell biology of connective tissue remodeling and axonal insult early in the disease.
-Building upon its 3D capabilities, his laboratory is also funded to use Optical Coherence Tomography (OCT) to phenotype the deep tissues of the monkey and human optic nerve head and peripapillary sclera.
+For 25 years his laboratory was NIH funded to study the effects of aging and experimental glaucoma on the neural and connective tissues of the monkey optic nerve head within 3D histomorphometric reconstructions.
+This work gradually expanded to include the cell biology of connective tissue remodeling and axonal insult early in the disease.
+Most recently, building upon its 3D visualization capabilities, his laboratory used Optical Coherence Tomography (OCT) to structurally phenotype the deep tissues of the human optic nerve head and peri-neural canal sclera in aging, glaucoma and myopia.

-He is an invited member of the Glaucoma Research Society and a Gold Fellow of the Association for Research in Vision and Ophthalmology, (ARVO), for which, he has previously served as Glaucoma Section Trustee and President.
+He is currently an Emeritus member of the Glaucoma Research Society for which he will give the Goldmann Lecture at its annual meeting in November of 2024.
+He was inducted into the American Ophthalmological Society in 2023 and is a Gold Fellow of the Association for Research in Vision and Ophthalmology, (ARVO), for which he previously served as Glaucoma Section Trustee and President.

 Publication Highlights: